lily-n20/lily-n20/README.md

 My name is Lily 🌱

 * I am a Computer Science student at the University of Rhode Island! 🌊
-* I am an old soul that's passionate about technology :)
+* I am an old soul passionate about technology, for people :)

 So happy to have you here 😊